zaidk2021/Intel-Unnati-Project-Fake-News-Detection-MachineMinds-MITManipal/README.md

 As a part of the Intel Unnati Industrial Training.This is our project, we have used several machine learning (ML) and deep learning (DL) models to detect fake news.
 Here is a summary of the models and their corresponding accuracies:
 In our project, we have three main files:

-. `In our project, we have three main files:

 a. `ModelsAccuracyTable.xlsx`:
    - This Excel file contains the accuracy values of various models used for fake news detection.
 It provides a summary of the model performances, including the ML and DL models we employed.